/compare · positioning

 live at /api/patterns.

-- Use Slop Detector when you want a reproducible, explainable read on how templated/AI-generated a landing page looks, or to gate design regressions in CI.
+- Slop Detector: a reproducible, explainable read on how templated or AI-generated a landing page looks, or to gate design regressions in CI.

-- Use an ML AI-detector when you need a probabilistic "was this generated?" verdict on arbitrary text/images.
+- An ML AI-detector: a probabilistic "was this generated?" verdict on arbitrary text or images.

-- Use Lighthouse/axe for performance, accessibility, and technical SEO — orthogonal to slop.
+- Lighthouse / axe: performance, accessibility, and technical SEO.
+Orthogonal to slop.

 Web: slop-detect.com ·